The tropical critical point and mirror symmetry: Introduction

 We now outline three applications of the results from Section~\ref{s:intro1}.

-The first application of our result is the analogue for toric varieties of the result for flag varieties in \cite{Judd:Flag}.
-Namely if $X_\Sigma$ is a complete toric variety with a torus-invariant Weil divisor $D$, then we associate a positive, complete Laurent polynomial to $X_{\Sigma}$ and with it its tropical critical point, which, if $D$ is ample, lies in the moment polytope $P_D$.
-If that tropical critical point is a lattice point then we obtain a distinguished section of $\mathcal O(D)$, or a distinguished divisor in the divisor class of $D$.
-In the case where $D$ is anti-canonical the special divisor in the class of $D$ will always be the toric boundary divisor, and this is the analogue of the special vector in the $2 \rho$-representation of Section~\ref{s:backgroundintro}.
+The first application of Theorems~\ref{t:mainintro} and \ref{t:main2intro} is an analogue for toric varieties of the result for flag varieties in \cite{Judd:Flag}.
+Namely if $X=X_\Sigma$ is a toric variety \cite{Fulton:toricbook} with a torus-invariant Weil divisor $D$, then one can associate to $X$ and $D$ a Laurent polynomial mirror $W=W_{(X,D)}$.
+Its summands correspond to primitive generators of the rays of the fan $\Sigma$, and the coefficients (in $\KK_{>0}$) depend on $D$.
+(See also Section~\ref{s:applicationsintro2} below for the analogous Laurent polynomial in the symplectic toric setting and related references.)
+If $X$ is complete then $W_{(X,D)}$ is complete and thus has a canonical positive critical point $\pcrit$.
+In Section~\ref{s:toric} we use the associated tropical critical point $\crit$ of $W_{(X,D)}$ to construct a distinguished torus-invariant divisor in the divisor class of $D$, whenever $\crit$ is a lattice point.
+In the case that $D$ is anti-canonical the special divisor in the class of $D$ will always be the toric boundary divisor, and this is the analogue of the special vector in the $2 \rho$-representation of Section~\ref{s:backgroundintro}.

-The second application is related to Lagrangian torus fibers in symplectic manifolds.
-For example consider the symplectic manifold $\mathbb C P^r$ with moment map $\mu:\mathbb C P^r \to \Delta_r$ given by
+The second application is related to Lagrangian torus fibers in compact symplectic toric orbifolds, see \cite{FOOO:I, FOOO:II} and \cite{Woodward:11}.
+Recall that a Lagrangian $L$ is called non-displaceable if $\psi(L)\cap L\ne \emptyset$ for any Hamiltonian diffeomorphism $\psi$ of $X$.
+For example for $X=\mathbb C P^r$, viewed as a symplectic toric manifold with moment map $\mu:\mathbb C P^r \to \Delta_r$ given by

-It has a distinguished Lagrangian torus fibre which is a {\it Clifford torus} and which is known to be a non-displaceable Lagrangian \cite{BiranEntovPolterovich:04}.
-It is the fibre of a special point in the moment polytope $\Delta_r$, namely $(\frac 1{r+1},\dots, \frac 1{r+1})$.
+there is a distinguished Lagrangian torus fibre $L$ which is a {\it Clifford torus} and which is non-displaceable by \cite{BiranEntovPolterovich:04}.
+It is the fiber of a special point in the moment polytope $\Delta_r$, namely $L=\mu\inv(\frac 1{r+1},\dots, \frac 1{r+1})$.
+In particular for $r=1$ the fiber $L$ is a great circle.
+(Note that the great circle $L$ is readily seen to be non-displaceable since any Hamiltonian diffeomorphism $\psi$ preserves the areas of the two disks bounded by $L$, so that $\psi(L)$ cannot lie entirely on one side or the other of $L$.)

-Consider now a Delzant polytope $\Delta$, that is, the moment polytope of a smooth toric symplectic manifold $X_\Delta$.
-In the case where $X_\Delta$ is not Fano we additionally assume $\Delta$ to be rational.
-The symplectic manifold $X_{\Delta}$ has a canonically associated superpotential or `leading order potential function' $W_\Delta$ which is positive and complete, and for which $\mathcal P_W=\Delta$.
-Using work of Fukaya, Oh, Ohta and Ono \cite{FOOO:survey}, if the valuation of a non-degenerate critical point of this superpotential lies within the moment polytope, then it follows that the moment map fibre is a non-displaceable Lagrangian torus.